 A bond is a loan from an investor to a government or company, typically.
 This is used to pay bills, raise cash and make new investments.

 When you buy a bond, you expect the loan to be repaid in full at a predetermined date (maturity).
 Investors also expect to earn a periodic income throughout the life of the bond as interest (coupon payments) for lending their money.

-Arguably the most crucial cog in the global financial market, the bond market is worth over $50 trillion.
-This makes it larger than the stock market.
+Arguably the most crucial cog in the global financial market, the bond market is worth over $100 trillion.
+This makes it even larger than the stock market.

 How bonds work

-To understand the characteristics and return of a bond investment, let’s look at a simple example.
+To understand the characteristics and returns of a bond investment, let’s look at a simple example.